-The first professions of the priests and brothers of the Society of Mary took place in the chapel of La Capucinière, by now the residence of the Belley Marists.
+At the end of the summer of 1813 Jean-Claude set off for the major seminary of St Irenaeus at Lyons.
+He was twenty-three years old.
+Here he met with Jean-Claude priests and brothers of the Society of Mary took place in the chapel of La Capucinière, by now the residence of the Belley Marists.
 Reluctantly Fr Colin agreed to become the first superior-general of the new Marist institute.
 Immediately he set about preparing the pioneer mission band for Oceania.
 It would be led by Bishop Pompallier, newly-consecrated vicar apostolic of Western Oceania.
 Amongst the small but enthusiastic band of missionaries was the gentle Fr Peter Chanel, soon to become the first martyr of the Pacific.